atp800/wildatlas/src/content/articles/second-post.md

 ---
-title: "Lake Havasu"
+title: "Tips for Spring Break at Lake Havasu"
 # slug: "template"
 image: '/blog/blog-placeholder-4.jpg'
-description: "Partying in Lake Havasu on Spring Break"
+description: "Where and when to go for the best partying and vibes"
 section: "blog"
 topic: "cambodia"
 tags: "se asia,cambodia,backpacking"